-It’s only a few more days until Easter, or as I like to call it, “the day that I get to eat chocolate for breakfast”.
+It’s officially Easter, or as I like to call it, “the day that I get to eat chocolate for breakfast”.
 Even for those who normally eat a healthy, balanced diet, the Easter long weekend is a time when the willpower of many waivers.
 The temptation of your favourite chocolate egg is just something you can’t ignore, whether it be a classic carton of Cadbury eggs, the iconic Lindt chocolate bunny, or a delicious Darrell Lea Rocklea Road.

 - Which food to eat first

 - When to NOT brush your teeth

 - The best time to eat your Easter treats

 If you’re wondering “How much sugar can you have per day?” , the World Health Organisation recommends that we get less than 10% of their daily energy intake from sugar.
 For an average adult or child, this means approximately:

 - 4-6 years: 19 grams of sugar per day

 - 7-10 years: 24 grams of sugar per day

 - Over 11 years: 30 grams of sugar per day